varqox/Judge-programs/checker/README.md

     }
 };

-Problem* problems_available[] = {
+std::vector<Problem*> problems_available {
     new ComplexProblem
 };

 ```

-We think all you want to know is in code above, but unless you think it is you can ask a question e.g. by Issue.
+We think all you want to know is in code above, but unless you think it is you can ask a question e.g. by crating an Issue.

 # Building